Riyadh International Book Fair: 2020

 In July 2019, the Saudi Ministry of Culture announced that the 2020 fair would be held from 2 to 11 April at 'Riyadh Front'.
 However, on 5 March, the Ministry announced that the fair was postponed, as a precaution against the worldwide outbreak of COVID-19.

 2022

 The Saudi government announced that the 2022 event would span ten days beginning on 29 September and ending on 8 October 2022, with Tunisia as the guest of honor.

+2024

+The 2024 Riyadh International Book Fair was held from 26 September to 5 October 2024 at King Saud University in Riyadh under the slogan Riyadh Reads.
+The fair was organized by the Literature, Publishing and Translation Commission of the Saudi Ministry of Culture.

+Qatar was selected as the guest of honor for the 2024 edition.
+The Qatari participation included cultural institutions, publishing houses, writers, artists, and a dedicated cultural program showcasing the country's literary and artistic achievements.
+Its cultural program included seminars, panel discussions, workshops, poetry evenings, theatrical performances, book signings, and activities for children and families.

+2025

+The 2025 Riyadh International Book Fair was held from 2 to 11 October 2025 at Princess Nourah Bint Abdul Rahman University in Riyadh under the slogan Riyadh Reads.
+Organized by the Literature, Publishing and Translation Commission, the fair brought together more than 2,000 publishing houses and cultural institutions from over 25 countries.
+Uzbekistan was selected as the guest of honor for the 2025 edition.
+Its participation included a national pavilion showcasing Uzbek literature, manuscripts, cultural heritage, and artistic traditions.

 Administrative history

 The fair was initially organized by the Riyadh Exhibitions Company.
 However, in 2006, the company said it had signed a co-operation agreement with the Saudi Arabian Ministry of Higher Education to run the fair.
 Later, the Ministry of Information and Culture and, after a split, the Ministry of Culture, were placed in charge.

-The URL of the fair website has changed repeatedly: